20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 Continuing with the previous use case, let’s say I want to research Lifehacker because I want to write for them.
 I know I want to write something about email, but I want to make sure that I pitch them with a unique angle that they haven’t covered before.

-What I would do is search Lifehacker (using the “site:” operator) and use the “intitle:” operator with the keyword “email”.
-Then I’d take a look at what headlines come up.
+I can search Lifehacker using the “intitle:” operator with the keyword “email.”
+Then, I’d look at the headlines that come up.

-The first couple of results aren’t blog posts, but then I can see a whole list of headlines that Lifehacker has used in the past about email.
+With these search results, I can see a long list of headlines about email that Lifehacker has used in the past.

-This is really helpful, because now I can send them a pitch along the lines of, “I see you’ve published a post about the Three-Email Rule, but you haven’t yet covered…”
+This is really helpful because now I can send them a pitch along the lines of, “I see you’ve published a post about the different types of email addresses people should set up, but you haven’t yet covered…”

 Want to see results for one keyword or another keyword?
 Place “OR” in between each keyword.